parente/tott/README.md

 ## Fork This Course

-I plan to build out the material for this course entirely in the public eye.
-The source for the course web site, code samples, student Vagrant box, lab exercises, assignment starter templates, and so on all live or will live under [http://bitbucket.org/unctott/tott](http://bitbucket.org/unctott/tott).
-If you have a suggestion or see a problem, [open an issue](https://bitbucket.org/unctott/tott/issues) or [fork and submit a pull request](https://bitbucket.org/unctott/tott/fork).
+I plan to build out the material for our meetings entirely in the public eye.
+The source for the course web site, code samples, shared Vagrant box, lab exercises, and so on all live or will live under [http://github.com/parente/tott](http://github.com/parente/tott).
+If you have a suggestion or see a problem, [open an issue](https://github.com/parente/tott/issues) or [fork and submit a pull request](https://github.com/parente/tott/fork).

 ## License